top of page

 Kristin is a dynamic leader and facilitator who supports political education, leadership development, and collective governance within organizations, cooperative businesses, and schools.
 Her involvement in intergenerational multi-racial cross-class food justice movements as a young person inspires her work today.
 Kristin loves supporting fellow white people to find their stake and role in our liberation movements and bringing people together around a love-filled meal.
 She is deeply committed to building a world where we are all free, sharing power, and living joyous lives.

-Omi Masika, Program Administrator
+Omi Masika, Movement Technologist

 (they/them)